 As you can imagine, anesthesiologists are trained to get people under anesthesia very quickly — which is important when seconds matter to you or your baby’s life.

 Regional Anesthesia for a Cesarean Section

-This is the most often used method for anesthesia during a cesarean section.
-It can be given as spinal anesthesia, or — if you already have an epidural infusing (and working) they can add extra medication to that to numb you up more than they would for a vaginal delivery.
+This is the most often used method for anesthesia for pregnant women during a cesarean deliveries.
+It can be given as spinal anesthesia, or — if you already have an epidural infusing (and working) they can add extra epidural anesthetics to that to numb you up more than they would for a vaginal delivery.

 Risks of Regional Anesthesia in a Cesarean Section

 There is always the risk of placement going wrong (most often that results in a spinal headache), or infection at the site of the placement (as they will break the skin).

 There could be the risk that it won’t work or they are unable to place it (this can happen for a variety of reasons) — but if it doesn’t work they can always put you under general anesthesia if they are unable to try again.

 It is also possible that you will feel “some” of the pain during the surgery.
 If this happens, your anesthesiologist is on hand to provider more pain relief and other methods to help you tolerate the surgery